Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Multifractality and Fock space localization

 We first focus on the properties on the nonergodic side of the critical point, at $\alpha < \alpha_c$.
 Previous studies in the UM have established, almost up to a rigorous level, that in the nonergodic phase the system exhibits Fock space localization~\cite{fyodorov2009anderson,vansoosten2018phase}.

 Here we are particularly interested on the nonergodic side of the QSM.
 The latter can be divided in two regimes: the regime close to the critical point and the regime deep in the nonergodic phase.
-Figure~\ref{fig_tauq1_flow_sun} shows the $L$-dependent fractal dimension $d_{\rm typ}^{(q,L)}$ from Eq.~(\ref{eq:def_dqL}), which suggest that the first regime approximately belongs for the interval $0.5 \lesssim \alpha < \alpha_c$, except for the limit $q\to 0$, for which we learned from Sec.~\ref{sec:indicators} that it exhibits the strongest finite-size effect.
-In contrast, at $\alpha \lesssim 0.5$ the system exhibits clear signatures of Fock space localization since $d_{\rm typ}^{(q)} \approx 0$.
+Figure~\ref{fig_tauq1_flow_sun} shows the $L$-dependent fractal dimension $d_{\rm typ}^{(q,L)}$ from Eq.~(\ref{eq:def_dqL}), which suggest that at sufficiently large $q \gtrsim 1$, the first regime approximately belongs for the interval $0.5 \lesssim \alpha < \alpha_c$.
+In contrast, at $\alpha \lesssim 0.5$ and $q\gtrsim 1$ the system exhibits clear signatures of Fock space localization since $d_{\rm typ}^{(q)} \approx 0$.
 These results are corroborated in Figs.~\ref{fig_tauq1_toy_short} and~\ref{fig_tauq1_sun_short} by the results at $\alpha=0.2$ in the UM and the QSM, respectively, which consistently show $d_{\rm typ}^{(q)} \approx \tau_{\rm typ}^{(q)} \approx 0$.
+In fact, we even observe slightly negative values of $d_{\rm typ}^{(q)}$, see the results at $\alpha=0.2$ in Figs.~\ref{fig_tauq1_sun}(a) and~\ref{fig_tauq1_sun_short}.
+In this case, we expect $d_{\rm typ}^{(q)} \to 0$ in the thermodynamic limit.

+The limit $q\to 0$, which is not the focus of this study, may represent an exception to these considerations.
+As discussed in Sec.~\ref{sec:models_um}, it is understood from the studies of the PLRBM~\cite{mirlin_fyodorov_96,EversMirlin2008} that the observation of $L$-independent IPR (and consequently the participation entropies) may only emerge deep in the localized regime, i.e.\ for sufficiently large $a$, with the threshold value for $a$ depending on $q$.
+Similar arguments likely apply to the UM, and it is beyond the scope of this paper to establish to what degree these arguments also apply to the QSM.